juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;manifest_path : The path to the manifest file, if it is not manifest path, all the files with the extension ".svs" in svsdirectory will be downscaled.

 ### Preprocess filter options in json (--f):
+This option allows to apply different filters and preprocessing options to the images from the directory indicated.
 dictionary called "filter":
 List of dictionaries containing each one:
 Compulsory: